czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 **Fact**: Winner and losers shouldn't be confused with imbalances

 EXAMPLE: London’s The Economist magazine likewise pointed out that in India one can “watch the tellers in a state-owned bank chat amongst themselves while the line of customers stretches on to the street.”

-> Behind all of this is the basic fact that a business is selling not only a physical product, but also the reputation which surrounds that > product.
+> Behind all of this is the basic fact that a business is selling not only a physical product, but also the reputation which surrounds that product.

-LESSON: The fact that scarce resources have alternative uses implies that some enterprises must lose their ability to use those resources, in order that others can gain the ability to use them.

-farm and farm worker declines led to greater # of industry workers.
+LESSON: The fact that scarce resources have alternative uses implies that some enterprises must lose their ability to use those resources, in order that others can gain the ability to use them. farm and farm worker declines led to greater # of industry workers.

 > LESSON: To know what the new discoveries were going to be would be to make the discoveries before the discoveries were made.
 It is a
 > contradiction in terms.

 LESSON: Neither enterprises nor individuals can spend all their current income, as if there are no unforeseeable contingencies to prepare for.

 ## PRODUCTIVITY AND PAY

-engineer who added 250k in earnings to company is worth 200k salary

 businesses in 3rd world countries may have to absorb higher transport costs.
-At same price, net revenue would be less, making the value of labor worth less

-differences in age.
+At same price, net revenue would be less, making the value of labor worth less differences in age.
 Three-quarters of those American workers who were in the bottom 20 percent in income in 1975 were also in the top 40 percent at some point over the next 16 years.

 > LESSON: born, live, die in poverty/rich, very different from not yet reaching income level of older, more experienced people.

 wealth and income are different things

-**FALLACY**: Yet it is all too common to read journalists and others discussing how “society” distributes its income, rather than saying in plain
-English that some people make more money than others.
+**FALLACY**: journalists and others discussing how “society” distributes its income, rather than saying in plain English that some people make more money than others.

 1. LESSON: If we count as genuinely poor that 5 percent of the population which remains in the bottom 20 percent over a period of years, then the genuinely rich and the genuinely poor—put together—add up to less than 10 percent of the American population.

 2. LESSON: Focus on real income per capita.

 CLAIM: the rich are getting richer and the poor are getting poorer when comparing income based on top and bottom brackets
 LESSON: In other words, the incomes of people who were initially at the bottom rose more than the incomes of people who were initially at the top.

 This may help explain such anomalies as hundreds of thousands of people with incomes below $20,000 a year who are living in homes costing $300,000 and up.
 Assumption that income brackets denote "class".
 If that was true, then trends of brackets === trends of individuals, which is not the case.

 > subsidized things don't count in income statistics, people on welfare would make income inequality greater